emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Existing devices modularity

-There is a balance to find between the increase of the live duration of existing devices and their replacement with eco design devices.
+There is a balance to find between the increase of the live duration of existing devices and their replacement with eco-design devices.
+In the mean time both are going to be included in sustainability approaches and they will co-exist in the networks.
+In addition legacy devices will include more and more ecodesigned components.

-Eco design modularity applies not only to physical components but to any artifacts of the device:
+The increase of the live duration of existing devices will require managing the replacement not only of physical components but of any artifacts of the device:

-Hardware : cards and physical blocks (power ...)
+Hardware: cards and physical blocks (power ...)

+Software:

+Currently the design of always-on devices software do not include eco design.
+Their softwares have to be prepared as their firmware can be adapted to reduce existing hardware power consumptions, bits rates ...

+Firmware:

+Currently the design of firmware of most of devices do not include eco design.
+Firmware must be adapted to receive components from eco conception.
+This applies especially to hardware parts designed to reduce their power consumptions, their bits rates or both, or more; It applies to existing

+Examples:

+case of PoE

 # Security Considerations